|www.ethanwiner.com - since 1997|

 by Ethan Winer

 Masking is a well-known principle by which a loud sound can hide a softer sound if both sounds have similar frequencies.
 This means you can hear treble-heavy tape hiss more readily during a bass solo than during a drum solo.
 Cymbals and snare drums contain a lot of treble, so that tends to hide the hiss.
 Another factor is that our ears are most sensitive to frequencies in the treble range around 2 to 4 KHz, so distortions that lie mostly in that range will be more noticeable and more objectionable than artifacts at lower frequencies.
 Especially when the music does not contain much energy in the same frequency range.
 Likewise, some types of harmonic distortion are more audible than others - buzzy distortion containing mostly higher-order overtones will be more noticeable than distortion that favors lower harmonics.
 And even harmonics are generally less noticeable than odd harmonics because they are octave multiples of the fundamental frequency.
 Intermodulation distortion (IMD) typically contains both low and high frequencies, depending on the frequencies present in the music.
-Some IMD components are not related musically to the fundamental pitches, so IMD is usually more dissonant sounding than harmonic distortion.
+Some IMD components are not related musically to the fundamental pitches, so IMD is usually more noticeable and dissonant sounding than harmonic distortion.
+But it still has to be loud enough to hear, otherwise the spectrum is irrelevant.

 In fairness, some people believe there's more to the audibility of jitter than just the added artifacts.
 Similarly, quantization noise occurs when reducing 24-bit audio to 16 bits if dither is not applied, and some people believe this can affect things like fullness and stereo imaging.
 However, fullness is a change in frequency response that is easily verified.
 And good imaging, in my opinion, is related more to room acoustics and avoiding early reflections than low-level distortion or microscopic timing errors at radio frequencies.
 THIS article explains what I believe is the main reason people sometimes hear changes in fullness and imaging even when no change is likely or easily explained.